 In-class activity: User testing session design for final project

-- Work on Final Project (Project #3): prepare for the user testing in the next class.
+- Work on Final Project (Project #3)–be prepared to share the first draft of your proposal during the next class.

-- Reflect the user testing results and keep working on Final Project (Project #3)
+- Keep working on Final Project (Project #3)–refine your proposal

 Week 14.
 Final Project Class Presentations